knowauh/BeginnersForChess/README.md

              <li> the <strong>king</strong> = objectively the most valuable piece on the board; targeted for victory </li>
            </ul>
   <h4> What are openings?</h4>
     <p> Openings are defined as chess <em> theory</em>.
-They are studied, put into practice, and often repeated in the thousands, hence they are given names.
-The origins of these openings are from individuals of higher rating, in which the moves played at the start of a game are called "<strong>book moves</strong>."<br>Chess beginners are strongly encouraged to learn such openings, expanding on their knowledge about certain book moves; do not expect to know every move, since some variations are commonly irrelevant in certain ratings and will likely not be put into use. </p>
+They are studied, put into practice, and often repeated in the thousands, hence they are given names via the creator.
+Openings are comprised of moves called "<strong>book moves</strong>."<br> It is strongly encouraged for chess beginners to learn openings, studying separate variations; do not expect to know every move, since some variations are commonly irrelevant in certain ratings and will likely not be put into use. </p>
     <div id="Vienna">
       <h2> The Vienna Game </h2>
       <p> The opening moves to the Vienna goes as the following: </p>